rcoenen/AmigaIFFConverter/README.md

 - CMAP (Color Map) chunk
 - BODY (Bitmap Data) chunk

-### Planar Data
+### HAM Mode
-Amiga graphics use a planar format where each bit of a pixel's color index is stored in a separate bitplane.
-For example:
-- 16 colors = 4 bitplanes
-- 32 colors = 5 bitplanes
-- 64 colors = 6 bitplanes
+In HAM6 mode, images are rendered using 16 base colors.
+Each pixel can either:
+1. Use a base color.
+2. Modify one component (R, G, or B) of the previous pixel's color.

+This creates a high-color effect while using only six bitplanes, a signature feature of classic Amiga chipsets.

 ### ByteRun1 Compression
 Optional RLE compression that supports:
-- Run-length encoding for repeated bytes
+- Run-length encoding for repeated bytes.
-- Literal runs for non-repeating data
+- Literal runs for non-repeating data.
-- Efficient encoding for both patterns
+- Efficient encoding for both patterns.

 ## Limitations

-- Input: Only JPEG and PNG supported
+- Input: Only JPEG and PNG supported.
-- Colors: Must be power of 2 (2, 4, 8, 16, 32, 64, 128, 256)
+- Colors: Must be power of 2 (2, 4, 8, 16, 32, 64, 128, 256).
-- No HAM (Hold-And-Modify) mode
+- HAM mode: Currently supports only HAM6 (no HAM8 for AGA chipset).
-- No EHB (Extra-Half-Brite) mode
+- No EHB (Extra-Half-Brite) mode.
-- No support for masks or sprites
+- No support for masks or sprites.
-- Basic dithering only

 ## Compatibility Notes

-- Best results with standard Amiga resolutions
+- Best results with standard Amiga resolutions.
 - Files are compatible with:
-  - Amiga OS and Workbench
+  - Amiga OS and Workbench.
-  - DPaint and other Amiga art programs
+  - DPaint and other Amiga art programs.
-  - Modern Amiga emulators
+  - Modern Amiga emulators.
-  - IFF/ILBM viewers
+  - IFF/ILBM viewers.

 ## Future Improvements

 Planned features:
-- HAM mode support
+- HAM8 mode support (AGA chipset).
-- EHB mode support
+- EHB mode support.
-- Better color quantization
+- Improved color quantization.
-- Additional dithering methods
+- Additional dithering methods.
-- More input formats

 ## Contributing